CU-CloudCollab/aws-manage-lifecycles/README.md

 Since the deployment package required by Lambda is available publicly (at https://s3.amazonaws.com/public.cloud.cit.cornell.edu/examples/aws-manage-lifecycles/lambda-code.zip) all you need to do is to create a CloudFormation stack using the [lambda-manage-lifecycles.yaml](cloudformation/lambda-manage-lifecycles.yaml) in this project.
 See [AWS CloudFormation documentation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) for information about creating CloudFormation stacks.

-Note that if you wish to use the "limit-email" policy, you will need to ensure that AWS Simple EmailService (SES) is configured in your AWS account and that you have at lease one email address that SES will allow sending mail from.
+Note that if you wish to use the "limit-email" policy, you will need to ensure that AWS Simple Email Service (SES) is configured in your AWS account and that you have at least one email address that SES will allow sending mail from.
 See [AWS SES documentation](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/setting-up-email.html).
+Use that validated email address for the CloudFormation template "EmailFromAddressParam" parameter.

 ### Confirming your deployment